Apply for Probate: The Process.

 For low value estates where you are absolutely certain there is no possibility of Inheritance Tax being payable, this may be fairly easy.
 But be sure you are right in your assumptions and have proper valuations of anything which could be valuable.

-3. Pay Inheritance Tax or agree payment with the Tax-man.
+3. Pay Inheritance Tax or agree on a payment plan with the Tax-man.

 Get confirmation from HMRC to send off with: